Charles de Grimaldi-Régusse: Early life

 Charles de Grimaldi-Régusse was born on August 10, 1612.
 His father was Pierre de Grimaldi and his mother, Suzanne de Laydet.
-His maternal grandfather was a parliamentary advisor to the Parliament of Aix-en-Provence.
+His maternal grandfather was a parliamentary advisor to the Parlement of Aix-en-Provence.
 He was orphaned at the age of five and raised by his grandfather, Gaspard de Grimaldi, in La Ciotat.
 In 1630, his grandfather commissioned a building for him located at 18, rue Adolphe Abeille in La Ciotat (now demolished).
 He was educated in a Jesuit college in Avignon for eight years.
 He studied Law and received a Doctorate in Law on December 13, 1630.

 Career

-He served as parliamentary advisor to the Parliament of Aix-en-Provence in 1633, and as Président à mortier in 1643.
+He served as parliamentary advisor to the Parlement of Aix-en-Provence in 1633, and as Président à mortier in 1643.
 In 1649, Régusse became a marquisate, and thus he became a significant landowner.
 He served as Commissioner to King Louis XIV of France at the Assembly in Aubagne in 1652.

-However, he was exposed as a "rebel" to Louis XIV by Jean-Baptiste de Forbin-Maynier of Oppède (1648-1673), Président à mortier of the Parliament of Aix-en-Provence in 1673, and exiled in Issoudun for eleven months.
+However, he was exposed as a "rebel" to Louis XIV by Jean-Baptiste de Forbin-Maynier of Oppède (1648-1673), Président à mortier of the Parlement of Aix-en-Provence in 1673, and exiled in Issoudun for eleven months.
 Indeed, together with Antoine de Valbelle, he was opposed to taxes levied by the King, which contravened the taxes he and Antoine de Valbelle levied on merchants from Egypt (levying more taxes on those of Marseille than those of La Ciotat).
 In January 1660, King Louis XIV visited him at his private residence.
 However, he was exiled again from 1661 to 1664, this time in Abbeville.

-Upon his return in 1664, he became President of the Parliament of Aix-en-Provence again.
+Upon his return in 1664, he became President of the Parlement of Aix-en-Provence again.
 In 1667, he was appointed to the Conseil d'État privé, the precursor to the Conseil d'Etat, whereby he received a stipend of 2,000 French livres.
 Later, he purchased the baronetcy of Roumoules.